srinivasyadav18/xapian-gsoc-plan/proposal.rst

             var DB_CREATE_OR_OPEN int = _swig_getDB_CREATE_OR_OPEN()

-        DB_CREATE_OR_OPEN is a constant in c++ but this is being wrapped as a variable.So all the constants need proper wrapping to get wrapped as
+        DB_CREATE_OR_OPEN is a constant in c++ but this is being wrapped as a variable.So all the constants need proper wrapping such as

             const DB_CREATE_OR_OPEN = 0